algorandfoundation/specs/dev/partkey.md

 - _VectorIndex_ is a 64-bit, little-endian integer

-- _Proof_ is constructed in the following way:\newline
+- _Proof_ is constructed in the following way:

 if _n_ = 16: